jingwenzhang1118/jingwenzhang1118/visuals.md

 <h3 class="fighd" id="#f4">CSR Performance and Firm Size</h3>

-- As shown in the left figure, there is **a positive assocation between CSR and firm size**.
+- The left figure shows **a positive assocation between CSR and firm size** each year.
-- Interestingly, the slope of the line increases over years, meaning that **the association between CSR performance and firm size becomes greater in more recent years**.
+- Interestingly, **the association between CSR performance and firm size becomes greater in more recent years**, as the slope of the line increases over time.
-- The right bar chart clearly shows that the coefficients, indicative of the association between CSR performance and firm size, are larger in recent years.
+- The right bar chart displays the coefficients and confirms that **the association between CSR performance and firm size is larger in recent years**.

 <div class="custom-video">
       <div class="custom-video__container">